jax-ml/jax/jax/experimental/jax2tf/README.md

 Finally, certain codes that use shapes in the actual computation may not yet work if those shapes are polymorphic.
-In the code below, the expression `x.shape[0]` will have the value of the shape variable `v`.
+In the code below, the expression `x.shape[0]` will have the value of the dimension variable `v`.
 This case is not yet implemented:

 ```
 jax2tf.convert(lambda x: jnp.sum(x, axis=0) / x.shape[0],